rickknowlton/aurora/README.md

 ## About

-Aurora is a minimal dark theme inspired by the [Northern Lights](https://www.asc-csa.gc.ca/eng/astronomy/northern-lights/what-are-northern-lights.asp).
+Aurora is a minimal dark theme inspired by the [Northern Lights](https://www.asc-csa.gc.ca/eng/astronomy/northern-lights/what-are-northern-lights.asp) available for use in VS Code.

 ## Installation via VS Code